 - The valve is stainless-steel and is durable enough to withstand years of usage.

-- It is approved by NSF/ANSI under standard 61.
+- NSF/ANSI approves it under standard 61.
 This confirms material safety and structural integrity.

 iSpring is a worldwide leader in water purification and storage.
 They are constantly providing consumers with quality, reliable products that we can rely on.
 The T32M pressurized tank is no different.